-Dr. William Miller’s research team consists of a Research Coordinator, a Project Manager, two research assistants, and five Work Learn students.
+Dr. William Miller’s research team consists of two Research Coordinators, one Research Assistant, and three Work Learn students.

 Geoffrey Charm joined the Rehab Research Lab in May of 2016 as a Work Learn Research Assistant.
-He is in his 1st year of undergrad at UBC in the Faculty of Science.
+He is in his 3rd year of undergrad at UBC studying human physiology and neuroscience.
 He is interested in research pertaining to the physical and neurological repair of the human body.
 His goal is to pursue a career in medicine as a researcher-practitioner in the field of rehabilitation sciences.